pontelaw/pontelaw.github.io/about_me.md

   My name is Austin Phillips and I am a Data Engineer at Forescout Technologies.
   <br>

-  I originally come from Wisconsin, but have made NC, SC, TX and KY home in the past.
+  I live in Texas, where I have been since graduating with a Bachelor's in Computer Science.

-  My main passions in Computer and Data Science are relational databases, and data cleaning, analyzing, and management.
-I love taking a good dataset and making it speak.
+  My main passions in Computer and Data Science are machine learning, project efficiency, and cloud operations.
+I someday hope to lead a team of likeminded people.

-  I currently am looking to pursue a Masters Degree in Data Science.
+  I am currently pursuing a Master's in Data Science at the University of Wisconsin, and will be completeing an MBA following graduation in 2025.
   _________________________________________________________________________________________